Missing Piece Blog

 Parent portals have a remarkable impact, especially when working with autistic children, thanks to the personalized and comprehensive nature of ABA therapy, widely recognized as one of the most effective interventions for autistic children.

-By offering easy access to treatment plans, progress reports and direct communication with therapists, these platforms empower parents to take an active role in their child’s therapy journey.
+By offering easy access to treatment plans, progress reports, and direct communication with therapists, these platforms empower parents to take an active role in their child’s therapy journey.
+They also provide a central platform for parents to access resources such as where to find funding for autistic children, the best ABA podcasts and websites for at-home therapy ideas, and much more.

 Contact us to discover how we can better assist you and your practice with ABA therapy billing.